marrlab/HistonesXenopus/README.md

 ## Data

 The H4K20 methylation proportions of both mock and HUA over time can be found in the file [data/H4K20states.xlsx](data/H4K20states.xlsx).
-Until the original data set will be published (Pokrovsky et al., to be submitted) we will provide dummy data in [data/H4K20states_dummy.xlsx](data/H4K20states_dummy.xlsx).
+Until the original data set will be published we will provide dummy data in [data/H4K20states_dummy.xlsx](data/H4K20states_dummy.xlsx).
 Upon publication of the data we will upload the the true data here.
 The doubling times of cells during Xenopus embryogenesis found in literature are summarized in [data/DTdata.xlsx](data/DTdata.xlsx).
 The corresponding import scripts can be found in the same folder.
 The images of mock and HUA embryos corresponding to the different developmental stages (Figure 1A) can be found in [images](images).

 ## Workflow